Information For Patients with Lobular Breast Cancer

 ILC is a distinct histologic subtype of breast cancer

 ILC was not officially understood to be the distinct breast cancer subtype that it is until 2015.
 It is also not a rare cancer.
 In fact, ILC is the second most common breast cancer histologic subtype and the sixth most frequently diagnosed cancer in women in the US.
 Around 44,000 women each year are diagnosed.
 Unfortunately, it is still not well understood.

 One of the most unique features of most ILC tumors is the absence of the protein E-cadherin and the fact that ILC tumors do not usually form a lump.
 This makes it much harder to detect with screening, advanced imaging, and self-exams.
 It is important to know the signs of ILC and report breast changes to your health care provider.

 Frequently Asked Questions (FAQs)

 A download is available of Frequently Asked Questions (FAQs) and answers page to learn more about ILC characteristics and treatment options.
-It is for informational and educational purposes only and can be used to enable patients to have informed discussions with their health care providers.
+This document is for informational and educational purposes only and can be used to enable patients to have informed discussions with their health care providers.
 LBCA does not provide clinical advice or make referrals.
 This information is not meant to replace the advice and care patients receive from their health care provider.

 There are various organizations that provide direct support to individuals with all types of breast cancer.
 They may also provide other services and information.
 Support provided by these organizations may include peer counseling, helplines, and support groups.
 In some cases, callers may be able to ask for and find that the organization has trained peer counselors with lobular breast cancer.
 Click here to learn more.

 ILC Fact Sheet

 As noted, ILC is the sixth most diagnosed cancer of women in the US.
 Recent research has highlighted opportunities to better understand this disease and improve the diagnosis, treatment and follow-up care for thousands of patients with ILC.
 Visit our ILC Fact Sheet page to view or download the document, which is available in multiple languages.